eth-protocol-fellows/protocol-studies/docs/wiki/protocol/prehistory.md

 Unix originated from the efforts to simplify the complexities of [MULTICS](https://en.wikipedia.org/wiki/Multics), a large and ambitious operating system project of the 1960s.
 As MULTICS became unwieldy, a small group including [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) and [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie) at AT&T Bell Labs sought to create Unix - a more modular, simpler, and composable alternative:

->"At some point I realized that I was three weeks from an operating system.
+> "At some point I realized that I was three weeks from an operating system.
 I'll needed an editor, assembler, and kernel overlay — call it an operating system.
 One week, one week, one week, and we had Unix."\
 > — [_Ken Thompson in an interview_](https://www.youtube.com/watch?v=EY6q5dv_B-o)

-In 1972, Dennis also wrote the influential [C language](https://en.wikipedia.org/wiki/C_(programming_language)).
+In 1972, Dennis also wrote the influential [C language](<https://en.wikipedia.org/wiki/C_(programming_language)>).

 ![Ken Thompson and Dennis Ritchie](img/overview/ken-thompson-dennis-ritchie.jpg) **Ken Thompson and Dennis Ritchie.**

 Bell Labs was an unparalleled incubator of the century's most defining technological building blocks:

 > "You couldn't go to the store and buy a Bell Labs innovation, yet it was deep inside other things; it was platform innovation integral to communications infrastructure."\
 > — Jon G., The Idea Factory

 > 🎦 WATCH: [Jon talk about innovations at Bell Labs.](https://www.youtube.com/watch?v=OJsKgiGGzzs)

+In many ways, [Ethereum functions](https://ethereum.foundation/infinitegarden) like an open Bell Labs.

 Unix introduced concepts like hierarchical file systems, the shell as a command-line interface, single-purpose utilities that could be combined to perform complex tasks.
 These foundational principles laid the groundwork for what became known as the UNIX philosophy — favoring simplicity, flexibility, and reusability in software design.

 Today, UNIX and its derivatives continue to underpin much of modern computing, influencing everything from operating systems like Linux and macOS to the principles of timeless software development.